Winter 2020: Cape Town, South Africa

-- Local San Jose walking tour covering housing and classroom locations and local amenities.
+- Local area walking tour of the Observatory District in Cape Town covering housing and classroom locations and local amenities.

-We are now accepting applications for the Costa Rica 2019 program!
+We are now accepting applications for the Cape Town 2020 program!
 Applications submitted on or before October 1 will be given priority.
 A limited amount of spots are available for this program.
 Apply now!

 To be eligible for the program, you must be at least 18 years old on the date of departure.
 All adult students and varied educational backgrounds are welcome!
 You do not need to be a current PCC student to join the program.